Reza-Navazani/shopshop/README.md

 3. The backend queries the GitHub LLM and writes the response to `dynamic-ui/public/boxes.json`.
 4. The frontend polls this JSON file and updates the displayed product details in real time.

----

-## License
-MIT or your preferred license.